 Ginger Rum Molasses Cookies

-Yield: 36 to 48 cookies, depending on the size of the cutter
+Makes: 36 to 48 cookies (depending on the size of your cookie cutter)

 4 cups all-purpose flour

 ½ teaspoon ground cloves

 1 teaspoon baking soda

 ¼ cup vegetable shortening